George Sawatzky: Research

 In the early 1970s Sawatzky and his co-workers used transport measurements and various resonant techniques like ESR and NMR to study spin echo NMR.
 The knowledge obtained concerning spin echo NMR led to the discovery of the so-called sand memory, which is a memory based on a powder of crystalline SiO_{2} in which the address of information is the frequency of an electromagnetic pulse and the content of such an address is observable in an echo at a time separation equal to that written perhaps a long time ago at the same frequency.
 The theory describing this effect was also developed by Sawatzky in collaboration with the solid state theorist Gerrit Vertogen.

 In the 1980s Sawatzky showed how photoelectron and Bremsstrahlung isochromat spectroscopy could be used to determine the Hubbard U in magnetic impurity systems and rare earths.
 His group was the first to directly observe the exchange splitting of the Mn3d impurity states in the Kondo-like systems containing Mn impurities.
 His group also showed that the band gap in NiO was of a charge transfer type and not a Mott Hubbard type.
 Together with Jan Zaanen and James W. Allen, Sawatzky developed the ZSA model (which became widely used) for describing the basics of the electronic structure of 3d transition metal oxides.

 In the mid 1980s Sawatzky was introduced to X-ray absorption spectroscopy and the use of synchrotron radiation by John Fuggle.
-Sawatzky and his group started a long and very productive study of X-ray spectroscopies which form the basis for widely used spectroscopies at present.
+Sawatzky and his group started a study of X-ray spectroscopies which form the basis for widely used spectroscopies at present.
 Over the past 3 decades he has led important research in theories and experiments related to strongly correlated materials.